Network Manager⚓️

 - Signature:

-public static NetworkIdentity GetPrefab(int index)
+public static NetworkIdentity GetPrefab(string prefabName)public static NetworkIdentity GetPrefab(int index)

 Retrieves a prefab by its name.

-Parameter | Type | Description |
+| Parameter | Type | Description |

 prefabName |